-[36, Church of San Isidoro, León, Northern Spain] Romanesque painting had a mystical kind of beauty.
+[36, Basilica of San Isidoro, 11th century, León, northern Spain] Romanesque painting had a mystical kind of beauty.
 Here it's the Annunciation as the angel announces to Mary she'll give birth to the Messiah.
 All of nature — including goat herders in 11th-century attire — celebrates the news.
 Christ's life unfolds ending with the crucifixion and his return, triumphant over death, sitting on a rainbow and blessing all who gathered.

 [37, Church of Santa Maria in Trastevere, Rome] At the high altar stands Jesus alongside his ever-popular mother.
 Known as the Virgin Mary, Madonna, or "our lady" (or Notre Dame), she was a compassionate and approachable figure — one that medieval peasants could pray to for help.

-[38, Monreale Cathedral, Sicily; Habsburg Treasury, Vienna] Other imagery showed how the powerful Church legitimized the secular ruler — Christ actually crowning the king.
+[38, Monreale Cathedral, Palermo, Sicily; Imperial Treasury, Vienna] Other imagery showed how the powerful Church legitimized the secular ruler — Christ actually crowning the king.
 They were partners in power and, many would say, partners conspiring to keep the masses down.
-This exquisite crown of Charlemagne, who in the year 800 was Europe's greatest ruler, came with a cross and the message (in Latin): "By Christ, kings reign."
+This so-called crown of Charlemagne, who in the year 800 was Europe's greatest ruler, came with a cross and the message (in Latin): "By Christ, kings reign."

 Across Europe, and through the centuries, peasants were made fearful by this powerful art — subjected at church to such vivid visions from the moment they walked through the door.